mahindraD/demo-3/README.md

 # demo-3
-this is practise demo for git and github
+this is practise for git and github. here we have one python file for now.